Sample Poultry Farming Business Plan Template

 EXECUTIVE SUMMARY

 Raising poultry birds involves the production of broiler meat and chicken eggs.
-It’s one lucrative and wide industry that has attracted millions of investors over the years.
+It’s one lucrative and broad industry that has attracted millions of investors.
 Niches-related poultry farming include

 • raising broilers